AnthonySteele/MvcRouteTester/README.md

 ## Where can I get it?

-You can get the source from here on gtitHub, or [get the binaries from nuget](http://www.nuget.org/packages/MvcRouteTester/)
+You can get the source from here on GitHub, or [get the binaries from nuget](http://www.nuget.org/packages/MvcRouteTester/).

 ## Usage